RazvanRanca/StocPy/Readme.md

 * Student T - `stocPy.studentT(dof)`
 * Inverse Gamma - `stocPy.invGamma(shape, scale)`
 * Beta - `stocPy.beta(a, b)`
+* Categorical - `stocPy.categorical(probs)`
+* Chinese Restaurant Process - `stocPy.crp(a, maxClasses=None)`, where the 2nd argument is optional

 ### Using any scipy.stats primitive
 A generic `stocPrim` function is also provided through which any stochastic primitive implemented in [scipy.stats](http://docs.scipy.org/doc/scipy/reference/stats.html#continuous-distributions) can be used in StocPy models.

-The usage of the stocPrim is demonstrated in the "simplePoisson" model, but in short it is:
+The usage of the stocPrim is demonstrated in the "simpleModels/poisson.py" model, but in short it is:

     stocPy.stocPrim(distributionName, distributionParameters)